kendrick lamar has announced some damn good pop-ups | read | i-D

-Do you live in the USA, love Kendrick Lamar, and have the patience of a saint to get you through an inevitably long and hellish queue?
+Do you love Kendrick Lamar and have the patience of a saint to get you through an inevitably long and hellish line?

 Well folks, you're in luck!
-Because a Kendrick Lamar pop up is coming to a town or ten near you.
+Because a Kendrick Lamar pop up may be coming to a town near you.
 There's no word on what's going to be sold, and whether it's more than the merch already available here.
 But there is a fun spinny map that shows you all the places and times of the pop up shops here.
-So bookmark that site and start filling your piggy bank, because no doubt it'll be damn good.
+So bookmark that site and start filling your piggy bank, because there's no doubt the shops will be damn good.

 Credits